-Individual characteristics of our wheels will be found elsewhere in this catalog but, because of variations in floor conditions, hardnesses, wheel diameters, tread profiles, etc., it is not practical to give rolling resistance figures in the tables.
+Individual characteristics of our wheels are in the “Caster Wheels” section of this website; however, because of variations in floor conditions, hardness, wheel diameter, tread profile, etc., it is not practical to give rolling resistance figures in the tables.
 We will always be pleased to advise when given the necessary information, but the only accurate assessment is one based on the user making his or her own tests on site.

 Although Revvo Casters and wheels have a high factor of safety-to-capacity ratio, we recommend the use of the following formula to determine the load capacity for uneven floors:

 Weight of Transport Equipment + Load

 Uneven floors only have three wheels in contact with the floor on a 4-wheel trolley.

 We recommend regular greasing of all grease nipples with a lithium-based grease of the type used on car axles.
 Where grease nipples are not provided, a few drops of light machine oil should be used.

 Revvo’s standard finish for pressed steel casters is bright zinc electro-plating to BS1706.
 Wheels and fabricated casters are paint sprayed to a high finish.
 Other finishes can be supplied to special order, subject to economical batches.